 Why is Menstrual Wellbeing education so important?

-Menstrual health affects all female pupils / those assigned female at birth in Wales: that’s 52% of the classroom and a significant chunk of the population.
-It also affects male pupils as they have relationships with sisters, mothers, co-workers, friends, and life-partners.
+Menstrual health affects all female/AFAB pupils in Wales.
+52% of the classroom and a significant chunk of the population will have periods and menstrual wellbeing also affects male pupils as they have relationships with sisters, mothers, co-workers, friends, and life-partners.

 Most girls are starting their periods at the same time they start secondary school.
 Menstrual Wellbeing education would teach young people what to expect, what is and isn’t normal, and when to seek help.
 Symptoms of endometriosis and other benign gynaecological conditions can begin at around the same time as menstruation.